 Version 2 was a complete rewrite, and was released to users of v1 in January 2009, and was published in May 2009.

-V2 introduced IIS7 support (HttpModule instead of HttpHandler design), and nice managed API, and support for Octree GIF quantization and lots of other stuff.
-See the V2 changelog if you want details.
+V2 introduced IIS7 support (HttpModule instead of HttpHandler design), a nicer managed API, and support for Octree GIF quantization among other features.
+See the V2 changelog for details.

-V2 was used by hundreds of developers, integrated into roughly a dozen content management systems, and used by a couple of hosting companies.
+V2 was used by hundreds of developers, integrated into roughly a dozen content management systems, and used by hosting companies.

-After two years of improving V2, I realized that another rewrite was needed.
-I decided to maintain full compatibility with the V2 URL syntax, but the managed API needed an overhaul..
+After two years of improving V2, another rewrite was needed to allow future improvement.
+We maintained full compatibility with the V2 URL syntax, but overhauled the managed API.

-The goal of the v3 rewrite was to make everything open and extensible. v2 was a monolithic design that, while elegant and very concise, was hard to extend except through source code modification.
+The goal of the V3 rewrite was to make everything open and extendable.
+V2 was a monolithic design that, while elegant and very concise, was hard to extend except through source code modification.
 V3 introduced the concept of Plugins and added an array of Events that can be used to customize the behavior of the pipeline.
 It also introduced a dedicated configuration section for the Resizer and its plugins.

 The V3 core is under an MIT-like license.
-This license is much clearer than the V2 license (something I had lots of complaints and confusion about).
+This license is much clearer than the V2 license.

 Some V3 plugins are under a slightly more restrictive license, but even those give you redistribution and sub-licensing rights.
-If your project needs a different license, contact me.
-I'm flexible about licensing, and I can probably get you what you need.
+If your project needs a different license, contact us.
+We offer OEM, open-source, and integration licenses to fit every need.

 ImageResizer can be found on GitHub at github.com/imazen/resizer.
 Our release history for V3 may also help you locate changelog information.